-The Lemur Conservation Network is the next step in this lemur action plan published on February 21, 2014 in the journal Science.
+The Lemur Conservation Network is the next step in the lemur action plan published on February 21, 2014 in the journal Science.
 This important document was created at the Lemur Red-listing and Conservation Planning Workshop organized by the IUCN/SSC Primate Specialist Group on 9–14 July 2012, the first in a series of workshops to re-assess all mammals for the IUCN Red List.
 The workshop took place in Antananarivo, Madagascar, and was attended by more than 60 lemur experts, about 40 of whom were from Madagascar.

 The IUCN Red List of Threatened Species has been assessing the conservation status of species, subspecies, varieties, and subpopulations on a global scale for 50 years in order to highlight those threatened with extinction, and promote their conservation.
 Use their extensive search tool to find information on lemurs and their endangered status.
 This project is led by the IUCN Global Species Program and the IUCN Species Survival Commission.

 The Primate Specialist Group is a network of scientists and conservationists who stand against the tide of extinction which threatens humanity’s closest kin.
 The PSG promotes research on the ecology and conservation of hundreds of primate species — monkeys, apes, lemurs and their many nocturnal relatives

 Lemur News is the annual newsletter of the Madagascar section of the IUCN SSC Primate Specialists Group.
 It publishes manuscripts that deal largely or exclusively with lemurs and their habitat.
 The aims of the newsletter are 1) to provide a forum for exchange of information about all aspects of lemur biology and conservation, and 2) to alert interested people to particular threats to lemurs as they arise.

 The SOS Newsletter shares news direct from the frontlines of conservation around the world, including in Madagascar.
 It includes inspiring news, milestones and people’s stories so you can see the impact we can make with your support for SOS.
 The SOS Message is: by saving species we are saving ourselves.
 By focusing on the individual strands in the web of life we make that life support system stronger for us all.
 Together we can save threatened species, protect their habitats and help the people who depend on them!